Back

 • Pokémon Go — This seemingly simple mobile game shows what native mobile app development can do.
 Its gameplay is based on AR and connection with GPS provides a more enjoyable experience.

-See also Enterprise mobile app development: all questions answered
+See also Enterprise mobile application development: all questions answered

 Advantages

-Since the code you write is native to the platform, it ‘understands’ you better and faster.
-Let’s look at the key advantages of native mobile app development
+Since your code is native to the platform, it ‘understands’ you better and faster.
+Let’s look at the key advantages of native mobile app development.

 Higher performance.
-Native apps are more stable and responsive, and they lag less often and take less time to download.
+Native apps are more stable and responsive, lag less often, and take less time to download.

 AR/VR integration.
 If you’re working on an AR-based mobile game or a virtual reality app, native development is the only feasible option for now.